 module Main where import HaskellSay (haskellSay) main :: IO () main = haskellSay "Hello, Haskell!
 You're using a function from another package!"

 HaskellSay module is defined in

-haskell-say packages that we added a dependency on above.
+haskell-say package that we added as a dependency above.

 Now you can build and re-run your code to see the new output: